 This is a durable unit made out of stainless steel.
 There is no plumbing system that it cannot handle.
 It comes with a 100 ft cable which can help you reach deep within your pipes.

-It uses sonde for location, and it can help you locate the camera head without mistakes, This can help you detect the cause of the issue without too much hassle.
+It uses sonde for location, and it can help you locate the camera head without mistakes.
 Also, the camera head and the cable are thin enough to make the product suitable for 1 to 40-inch diameter lines.

 However, some of the downsides are a bit dull lighting and a rather small screen – although the latter is changeable.